tabler:menu-2

 How much credit card debt does the average Virginian have?

-The average Virginia resident carries approximately $5,638 in credit card debt.
-While this is near the national average overall, residents in Northern Virginia tend to carry significantly higher balances due to the region's extreme cost of living.
+The average Virginia resident carries approximately $5,638 in credit card debt per consumer, according to TransUnion data — about 14% below the national average of $6,580.
+While the state average is below the national figure overall, residents in Northern Virginia tend to carry significantly higher balances due to the region's extreme cost of living.

 Can creditors garnish my wages in Virginia?